thoughtbot/factory_bot_rails/README.md

 ### Generators

-Including factory\_bot\_rails in the development group of your Gemfile, will cause Rails to generate factories instead of fixtures.
+Including factory\_bot\_rails in the development group of your Gemfile will cause Rails to generate factories instead of fixtures.
 If you want to disable this feature, you can either move factory\_bot\_rails out of the development group of your Gemfile, or add the following configuration: